 project Build is for Object_Dir use "obj/" & external ("mode", "debug"); ... -- as before end Build;

-In order to set the switches according to the different scenarios, other constructs have to be introduced such as typed variables and case statements.
+In order to set the switches according to the different scenarios, other constructs have to be introduced such as typed variables and case constructions.

-A typed variable is a variable that can take only a limited number of values, similar to an enumeration in Ada.
-Such a variable can then be used in a case statement and create conditional sections in the project.
+A `typed variable' is a variable that can take only a limited number of values, similar to an enumeration in Ada.
+Such a variable can then be used in a `case construction' and create conditional sections in the project.
 The following example shows how this can be done:

 project Build is type Mode_Type is ("debug", "release"); -- all possible values Mode : Mode_Type := external ("mode", "debug"); -- a typed variable package Compiler is case Mode is when "debug" => for Switches ("Ada") use ("-g"); when "release" => for Switches ("Ada") use ("-O2"); end case; end Compiler; end Build;